Nelsonic Industries: History

 As time progressed, Nelsonic experimented with higher-end products such as metal watches and increasingly complex game-watch designs.
 In 1990 the watch-making giant, M.Z.
 Berger, made a large bid and was able to successfully purchase the company.
 For a period of nearly a decade after this acquisition, M.Z.
 Berger continued to use Nelsonic as a subsidiary branch and to employ the Nelsonic mark in the release of game-watches and the production of new re-releases of popular models from the 1980s and early 1990s.
 (Note: Under M.Z.
 Berger, the Nelsonic name was also used on various non-juvenile-market watches that lacked the video game element.
 One notable example is the Nelsonic Cache Watch which between 1996 and 1999, produced over $11 million in sales.)
 By the end of the 1990s, however, public interest had waned (quite possibly due to the rise in popularity of more advanced handheld video game consoles and, eventually, of other portable computing devices, such as PDAs and smartphones) and this practice came to an end as M.Z.
 Berger shifted markets to target higher end consumers more exclusively.

 Today the Nelsonic mark is still in use for traditional watches and is not used in connection with game-watches.
 It is still a subsidiary of M.Z.
 Berger and as recently as 2007 it was listed by the AAFES as garnering over $1.9 million in sales.

 Game watches

 Below is a list of units sold by Nelsonic as part of their Game Watch line.
-Also included are game-watches sold under the term "Wrist Game" (e.g. Ghost Busters), "Action Watch Game" (e.g. Barbie), and "Gamewatch Boy" (e.g. Super Mario Race).
+Also included are game-watches sold under the term "Wrist Game" (e.g. Ghost Busters), "Action Watch Game" (e.g. Barbie).